duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/12-relevance-history.md

 <div class='requirements' markdown='1'>

+Requires:

+          Hardware: (N/A)
-Requires: Hardware: N/A; Previous Lesson: N/A
+          Previous Lesson: (N/A)

+Result:

-Result: General understanding of the history of robotics; Scope of industries where robotics are applied; Overview of state of the art robotics and what is in production.
+          -General understanding of the history of robotics.
+          -Scope of industries where robotics are applied.
+          -Overview of state of the art robotics and what is in production.

 </div>

-## Robotic History & Evolution
+## Robotic History and Evolution

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)